eyasir329/machinelearning-datascience/README.md

 # Complete Machine Learning and Data Science: Zero to Mastery

+Original repository was written by @chesterheng.
+I modified it for my personal use.

 ## Table of Contents

 - [Complete Machine Learning and Data Science: Zero to Mastery](#complete-machine-learning-and-data-science-zero-to-mastery-2020)

   - [Table of Contents](#table-of-contents)
   - [**Section 2: Machine Learning 101**](#section-2-machine-learning-101)
     <details>
     <summary>Click to view all steps</summary>

     - [What Is Machine Learning?](#what-is-machine-learning)
     - [AI/Machine Learning/Data Science](#aimachine-learningdata-science)
     - [How Did We Get Here?](#how-did-we-get-here)
     - [Types of Machine Learning](#types-of-machine-learning)
     - [What Is Machine Learning?
 Round 2](#what-is-machine-learning-round-2)
     </details>

   - [**Section 3: Machine Learning and Data Science Framework**](#section-3-machine-learning-and-data-science-framework)
     <details>
     <summary>Click to view all steps</summary>

     - [Introducing Our Framework](#introducing-our-framework)
     - [6 Step Machine Learning Framework](#6-step-machine-learning-framework)
     - [Types of Machine Learning Problems](#types-of-machine-learning-problems)